Eschatologue/CM_wiki/docs/class/rogue/arcane-trickster.md

 ### Level 9: Magical Ambush

-If you have the ^^Invisible^^ condition when you cast a spell on a creature, it has **:d20-disadv: Disadvantage**{ .em } on any saving throw it makes against the spell on the same turn.
+If you have the ^^Invisible^^ condition when you cast a spell on a creature, it has **:d20-disadv: Disadvantage**{ .d20 } on any saving throw it makes against the spell on the same turn.

 ### Level 13: Versatile Trickster